Multiverse-Workshop/Chattr/README.md

 - Add functionality so users can message a specific person
 - For sidebar change ```<a>``` tags to use react-router-dom and add different functionality for links
 - functionality for user login or sign up not just anon login
+- After sending message, anything in text field is deleted
+- Ability to send message by clicking enter button
+- Auto-scroll to bottom of messages